-Following recent job reports that showed a shortage of workers to fill open positions, many Republican (RED) led states have announced that they will be ending one or more of the federally funded pandemic unemployment programs (PUA, PEUC, $300 FPUC and $100 MEUC) up to 10 weeks earlier than planned in order to incentivize workers to return to work.
+Following job reports that showed a shortage of workers to fill open positions, many Republican (RED) led states ended one or more of the federally funded pandemic unemployment programs (PUA, PEUC, $300 FPUC and $100 MEUC) up to 10 weeks earlier than planned in order to incentivize workers to return to work.

 The argument is that these generous UI benefits deter lower income workers (who make less than $15 p/hour) from returning to work.
 Opponents argue that the reason people are not going back to work is due to fears around getting COVID and/or child care and schooling restrictions.
 You can see more on which states are ending the PUA and $300 FPUC here and this recent YouTube video on this topic.